 So, if you’re a scurrier, start getting up an hour and a half before you need to walk out the door or head into your home office.
 If that time frame sounds drastic, just give it a try for a week.
 I think you’ll fall in love with that slower morning pace.
 You can always go back to running like a chicken.

 It can be quite the challenge to wake up earlier if you’re really not the morning type.
-This little sunrise alarm clock works wonders when you’re fighting the snooze button battle!
-Its gentle waking light is very helpful when you’re groggy.
+I hear really good things about those little sunrise alarm clocks!

 Buy yourself more time at the start of the day for some concentrated self-care; it will improve your outlook, productivity, and give you a more peaceful morning.